flathub/org.freedesktop.Sdk.Extension.openjdk11/README.md

 This extension contains the OpenJDK 11 Java Runtime Environment (JRE) and Java Developement Kit (JDK).

-OpenJDK 11 is the current long-term support (LTS) version.
+OpenJDK 11 is the previous long-term support (LTS) version.

+For the current LTS version, see the [OpenJDK 17](https://github.com/flathub/org.freedesktop.Sdk.Extension.openjdk17) extension.

 For the current latest (non-LTS) version, see the [OpenJDK](https://github.com/flathub/org.freedesktop.Sdk.Extension.openjdk) extension.